-The International Wudang Academy of Internal Arts gives everyone the opportunity to logically understand the San Feng cultural heritage in its applicability.
+The International Wudang Academy of Internal Arts allows everyone to understand the San Feng cultural heritage in its applicability logically.
 From a healthy body and mind to individual self-development, the inner Wudang arts of our academy explain a universal understanding that everyone can continue to live and represent for themselves.

-- Preventive curative arts from Wudang have Daoist roots and is today’s basis for traditional Chinese medicine.
-This ancient form of healing is a self-study and has a very practical focus that works and is appreciated in preventive medicine by many western physicians.
-For all patients who had medical care at the same time, everyone could improve their condition at all levels by adhering to a strict training plan.
+- Preventive, curative arts from Wudang have Daoist roots and are today’s basis for traditional Chinese medicine.
+This ancient form of healing is a self-study and has an efficient focus that works and is appreciated in preventive medicine by many western physicians.
+For all patients who had medical care simultaneously, everyone could improve their condition at all levels by adhering to a strict training plan.
 Utilizing individual exercises, body-specific processes are realized and understood.
 The willingness and readiness for change are fundamental to work consistently on our health.

-- Nei Gong is the discovery of the subconscious.
-Here the solutions of one’s own problems are found – by self-discovery to the origin.
+- 內功 Nei Gong is the discovery of the subconscious.
+Here the solutions to one’s own problems are found – by self-discovery to the origin.
 Nei Gong trains the feeling of the self and soothes the mind.

-- Qi Gong in Wudang has a very unique Daoist character and is the foundation of the internal martial arts.
-Qi Gong enhances vitality, improves the blood quality, and can quickly relieve pain, back pain, and joint pain.
+- 氣功 Qi Gong in Wudang has a unique Daoist character and is the foundation of internal martial arts.
+Qi Gong enhances vitality, improves blood quality, and can quickly relieve pain, back pain, and joint pain.
 Even chronically ill people benefit from the proven Qi Gong exercises.

-- Liang Yi, also called Tai Yi is a famous Wudang discipline that broadens the understanding of Tai Ji.
-Liang Yi is the direct force conversion which is controlled by Yin and Yang.
-Less is about harmony, but about a practice-oriented implementation of the Tai Ji principles.
+- 兩儀 Liang Yi, also called Tai Yi, is a famous Wudang discipline that broadens the understanding of Tai Ji.
+Liang Yi is the direct force conversion by controlling Yin and Yang.
+Therefore, less is about harmony but a practice-oriented implementation of the Tai Ji principles.

-- Gong Fu is a personality-oriented discipline based on strengthening body and mind.
-In this way, we are emotionally grounded and form a suitable vessel for the application of the internal martial art.
-Without Gong Fu, there is alack of a strong mentality and discipline to work consistently.
+- 功夫 Gong Fu is a personality-oriented discipline based on strengthening body and mind.
+In this way, we are emotionally grounded and form a suitable vessel for internal martial art.
+Without Gong Fu, there is a lack of a strong mentality and discipline to work consistently.